CIRCUIT COURTS

 Circuit courts also receive recommended orders from judicial officers who hear mental hygiene matters.
 Appeals from circuit courts in criminal, juvenile, abuse and neglect, and domestic violence cases go to the Supreme Court, while appeals from circuit courts in civil cases go to the Intermediate Court of Appeals of West Virginia (ICA).

-West Virginia’s fifty-five counties are divided into thirty-one circuits with seventy-five circuit judges.
+West Virginia’s 55 counties are divided into 30 circuits with 80 circuit judges.
 A map of West Virginia’s judicial circuits can be found here.
 The circuit size and number of judges who work in each circuit is determined by the Legislature.

 Circuit judges are required to reside in the circuit they serve and must be admitted to practice law in West Virginia for at least five years prior to taking office.
-The elections are non-partisan and they serve eight-year terms.
-If a circuit judge leaves office prior to the expiration of his or her term, the governor appoints a replacement to serve until the next election.
+The elections are non-partisan and judges serve eight-year terms.
+If a circuit judge leaves office prior to the expiration of his or her term, the governor appoints a replacement.
+Some appointees may remain in office until the expired term ends while some must run for election to complete the full term, depending on how much time is left on the term at the time of the appointment.

 Links of Interest